AalianKhan/mushroom-strategy/README.md

 All the rounded cards can be configured using the Dashboard UI editor.

-1. In the UI of the dashboard, click the 3 dots in the top right corner.
+1. In the UI of the dashboard, click the three dots in the top right corner.
 2. Click _Edit Dashboard_.
 3. Click 3 dots again
 4. Click `Raw configuration editor`